passcod/omelette/README.md

  - `omelette-cleanup` parses the database for `#cleanup` requests and figures out which tweets and threads to request deletion for.

- - `omelette-import-twitter-archive` imports tweets from a Twitter Archive file, either directly from the zip or from the extracted `tweets.csv`, then returns to the Twitter API to fill in the details (the archive data is very sparse).
+ - [`omelette-twitter-archive`](#twitter-archive) imports tweets from a Twitter Archive file, either directly from the zip or from the extracted tweets.csv, then returns to the Twitter API to hydrate the tweets aka fill in the details (the archive data is very sparse).

  - [`omelette-twitter-events`](#twitter-events) is a web server that sets up and consumes account activity webhook events, stores incoming tweets, and can